 Prior to this role, Steve was the Manager Strategic Planning and Policy for the Inclusive Education Directorate at the Department of Education and Training, where he gained considerable experience managing teams working within the disability sector.
 He has a strong track record in organisational achievement, reform initiatives, change management, policy development, innovation, corporate communications, governance, strategy and customer service.

 Steve’s significant experience and strong leadership skills have him well placed to lead Indigo and Independent Living Assessment into the future as the disability, aged and community care sectors undergo changes to funding models.

 General Manager, Assessment Services

 Andrea has more than 30 years’ experience working within the Queensland and Western Australian community service sector, focussed on carer, disability, aged care and mental health service delivery and leadership.

-Andrea worked for the Independent Living Centre WA from 2016-2020, before shifting to the General Manager role of Independent Living Assessment.
+Andrea joined the Independent Living Centre WA in 2016 and was appointed as the General Manager of Independent Living Assessment in 2020.
 In her current role she leads assessment and capacity building initiatives including the Regional Assessment Service, Disability Equipment Grants, Clinical Advisory Service, AT Chat and Sector Support and Development.

 An experienced leader with qualifications in nursing, business and community engagement, Andrea has particular interest in developing new services and collaborating with teams to successfully navigate change.